MLB Sunday scores, highlights, updates, news: Gary Sanchez heating up for Yankees

 Sunday's home run was Sanchez's fourth in his last four games and sixth in his last nine games.
 Despite missing a month, Sanchez is now third among all catchers in home runs, behind Salvador Perez (13) and Austin Hedges (11).
 And Sanchez says he is just now starting to feel it at the plate.

 Just in case you were worried the Yankees weren't hitting enough home runs or scoring enough runs this season, now Sanchez is getting locked in.
+Oh, and because it's a day that ends in -y, Judge also went deep Sunday.
+Twice, actually.
+The first home run went 495 feet.
+495 feet!
+Yes, that is the longest home run of the season.

+The Yankees crushed the O's on Sunday and have now won their last five games by the combined score of 55-9.

 Turley makes long-awaited MLB debut